For new Physios, thinking “what’s reasonable for a Physiotherapist salary?” seems to be common.

 Each set up has its benefits and disadvantages.
 We’ll cover them below.

 Each clinic tends to prefer a different model based on their structure and caseload, so the choices may not be this extensive at every job you apply for.

 Percentage based contracts

 A popular model for many practices is a straight percentage of revenue.
-You bring in $X for the week, you receive Y% of that amount.
+You bring in $X revenue for the week, your Physiotherapist salary is Y% of that amount.

 The hourly rate

 A classic, seemingly simple, pay system is the hourly rate.
 You are available for Y hours for patient contact, you receive Y * $X/hour + super.